Third Party Transfer (TPT) In Rem Program

 work together to resolve a property’s outstanding charges and violations.
 If the charges cannot be resolved, the property is subject to foreclosure, after which ownership is transferred directly to a non-profit organization and an affordable housing developer is identified.

-Your Property can become subject to In Rem Foreclosure if:
+Your property can become subject to foreclosure under the Third Party Transfer Program if:

-- Your Property Taxes and other property-related charges are Late for an extended period of time.
+- Your property taxes and other property-related charges are unpaid for an extended period of time.

 - Notices are sent to your mailing address and to anyone else who has registered to receive your property’s tax bills.

-- Notices include detailed contact information so you can respond easily.
+- Notices include detailed contact information so that you can respond easily.

-- You can avoid additional penalties and foreclosure if you contact us during this time.
+- You can avoid additional penalties and the foreclosure of your property if you contact the Department of Finance during this time.

-- You can pay the full amount or enter into a payment agreement.
+- You can pay the full amount you owe or enter into a payment agreement.

-- At this point, you can still enter into a payment agreement but it will be more expensive.
+- You can still enter into a payment agreement once the foreclosure process has begun, but it will be more expensive.

 3. Notice of Final Judgment

-- You can still stop the foreclosure if you pay a large portion of the amount due as part of a payment agreement.
+- You can still stop the foreclosure if you enter into a payment agreement.